DATAMATH CALCULATOR MUSEUM

 There are a lot of differences between American English and British English, therefore Texas Instruments had to change the Speech-ROM's of the original Speak & Spell to sell it on the United Kingdom market.

-The pictured Speak & Spell sports the membrane keyboard with the huge TI logo, we know three different US designs:
+The pictured Speak & Spell sports the membrane keyboard with the huge TI logo, we know four different US designs:

-Even the Speak & Spells with the United Kingdom Speech-ROM's reveived all three designs, don't miss the early UK Type 1 and the later UK Type 3.
+Even the Speak & Spells with the United Kingdom Speech-ROMs received all three designs, don't miss the early UK Type 1 and the later UK Type 3.

 Compare this red Speak & Spell with the blue Buddy, introduced in the same year in Germany, the French speaking La Dictée Magique or the colorful Grillo Parlante sold in Italy.

-In 1984 we knew a total of 10 different plug-in modules for the Speak & Spell, a comprehensive overview including the wordlists could be found here.
+As of today we know a total of 10 different plug-in modules for the Speak & Spell, a comprehensive overview including the wordlists could be found here.

 There are vast differences in culture between Americans and their British Commonwealth counterparts throughout the world.